coneco-lab/brainstim-multimodal/README.md

 1. **Option A:** carry out two practical activities &mdash; one for Miniussi's part, one for Belardinelli's part:
     - For Miniussi's part (Brain Stimulation), write a grant proposal for a study involving brain stimulation and multimodal electrophysiological recordings.
 This part is not addressed by the present repository
     - For Belardinelli's part, attend the hands-on preprocessing activity described in this repository and carry out the related assignments.
-Assignments for the hands-on activity must be submitted to Matteo as described above (that is, by 09:00 AM on the day of _debriefings_)
+Assignments for the hands-on activity must be submitted to Matteo as described above
 2. **Option B:** take an oral exam about the whole program in any exam session

 For students that choose Option A, the final grade will be the weighted average of the two grades (Miniussi's and Belardinelli's).